JonghwanMun/TextguidedATT/data/resnet101_conv_feat_448/README.md

 # Directory of image feature
-This directory contains image feature generated using 101 layers of residual network.
+This directory contains image feature generated using 101-layers Residual Network.